What is the Biodesign Challenge?

 Each class’s instructor and expert consultants (scientists and subject matter specialists who act as mentors and technical experts to the students as they develop their projects) pick the best team to go to the Biodesign Summit.

 What is the Biodesign Summit?

-In summer 2017, the winning team from each school will be invited to New York City for the Biodesign Summit.
+In June of each year, the winning team from each school will be invited to New York City for the BDC Summit.
 The winners will give presentations and showcase their project to museum curators, scientists, professional designers, companies that are interested in design with biology, and the public.
-We’ll share more details about the Biodesign Summit soon.
+Click on the Summit tab to learn more.

 Where can I see the work produced for the Biodesign Challenge?

 Student projects will be showcased on the Biodesign blog on Popular Science magazine’s website.
 Work from the winning teams will be displayed at a number of venues, including the Biofabricate conference and museums and galleries (to be announced).